Upgrade considerations on VMware

-- Requirement: Validating an API definition file with the API Dev Tools Swagger Parser
+- Validating an API definition file with the API Dev Tools Swagger Parser

-The instructions for upgrading apply to the latest version of the API Connect continuous delivery (CD) stream.
-Ensure that you are upgrading to the latest version.
-For information on the available versions, see What's New in the latest release.
+The instructions for upgrading apply to the latest Fix Pack plus iFix version (if any).
+Ensure that you are upgrading to the latest Fix Pack version.
+For information on the latest Fix Pack, see What's New in the latest release.